bioinfo-gao/R_Templet_For_Omics/0A_R_Positron_Tutorial_Exercise/1_Positron_in_window11_conda_env_R_version.md

 in Powersehll,
 (1) "R" or "r" 是 PowerShell 的内置别名，用于调用命令历史.
 AND "R" or "R --version" has no reponse (2) "positron ." produce show error message
+(3) R.exe can run R

 # ======================(B)
 Current activate within Conda

-Positon App works with different Python very well Positon cannnot detect conda R at all, only the system R 4.5.1 are activated everytime
+Positon App works with different Python very well Positon cannnot detect conda R at all, only the system R 4.5.1 are activated everytime Another system 4.3.3can be activate automatically